-Option 6(c) Surviving spouse annuity - A member may elect to receive an unreduced normal monthly service retirement allowance and at the member's death, 40 percent of the member's monthly normal retirement allowance shall be paid to his or her surviving spouse designated by him or her at the time of retirement, such benefit to be payable during the lifetime of such spouse.
+Option 6(c) Surviving spouse annuity

+A member may elect to receive an unreduced normal monthly service retirement allowance and at the member's death, 40 percent of the member's monthly normal retirement allowance shall be paid to his or her surviving spouse designated by him or her at the time of retirement.
+Such benefit will be payable during the lifetime of such spouse.

-As of October 1, 2010,
+As of October 1, 2010:

-Normal Form Life-Annuity -A member may receive an unreduced normal monthly service retirement allowance for the life of the member, with no survivorship benefit.
-Actuarial reduction may apply to Option 2, 3 & 6C, if not eligible to retire as of September 30, 2010.
+Normal Form Life-Annuity

+A member may receive an unreduced normal monthly service retirement allowance for the life of the member, with no survivorship benefit.

+Option 2, 3 & 6C, may be actuarially reduced for member not eligible to retire on or before September 30, 2010.